 4. Prepare a Research Proposal of 2 pages or more in which you include the following information:

-Overview, with citations (journal articles and texts; electronic resources should be cited properly), addressing how your proposed project relates to previous work of others.
+Framework: Description of important background material with citations (journal articles and texts; electronic resources should be cited properly), addressing how your proposed project relates to previous work of others.

-Description of how you will carry out this research, including analysis/interpretation of your work.
+Project Plan: Description of how you will carry out this research, including analysis/interpretation of your work.

 5. Ask your faculty summer research advisor to complete a recommendation form for you.

 6. When all this is ready, fill out the Summer Research Application.
+The deadline for submitting will be Thursday, February 8, 2024, at 11:59pm.

 Directions for Faculty: